exyi/diplomka/diplomka/text/2-oview-6-software.md

 ### FR3D {#sec:software-FR3D}

 We have previously introduced FR3D, which will serve as our primary analysis tool.
-FR3D stands for “Find RNA 3D” and is commonly pronounced “Fred”.
+FR3D stands for “Find RNA 3D” and is pronounced “Fred”.
 [Initially, the software was developed to identify motifs comprised of multiple nucleotides](https://www.bgsu.edu/research/rna/software/fr3d.html).
-We will not cover that extensively, but it is relevant, because [the motif atlas](http://dx.doi.org/10.1261/rna.039438.113) published by the FR3D authors relies on the determined basepairs as its source data.
+We will not cover that extensively, but it is relevant, because [the motif atlas](https://doi.org/10.1261/rna.039438.113) published by the FR3D authors relies on the determined basepairs as its source data.

 First version of FR3D was written in Matlab, but it was later rewritten to Python.
 We are using the Python version, downloaded from [github.com/BGSU-RNA/fr3d-python](https://github.com/BGSU-RNA/fr3d-python){.link-no-footnote}.